zorzysty/confront/README.md

 # ConFront
-Super handy, fully customizable CLI for the web.
+Super handy, fully customizable **CLI for the web**.

 Think of it as a command line of your operating system that you know and love, but inside your web app.

 ## Description
-ConFront is designed for (but not limited to) web app admins to help them save time by converting their everyday tasks into simple, easy to remember, customizable commands.
+ConFront is designed to help web app admins save precious time by converting their everyday tasks into simple, easy to remember, **customizable commands**.

-These commands can utilize REST API functions that are already in your app.
+These commands can **utilize REST API functions that are already in your app**.

 ### Example use case
 Let's say your web app has an administration page where admin can log in and perform some repeatable tasks.
 This page contains: